jblakeley/getting-a-research-gig/README.md

 This is a likely event as most programs do not adhere to the same admissions timelne.
 If a program accepts you and you are still waiting to hear on others, I recommend first asking for a reasonable extension from the program that accepted you (this is a good time to ask all those questions about your potential project... see the "Your Offers" section above!).
 A week or two is generally a reasonable extension.
 Second, email the programs that you are most interested in and ask what their admissions timeline is (When might you send out admissions notifications?) as you have an offer but would like to make a decision with full information.
 The program that admitted you might decline your extension, and other programs might not know for sure what their timelines look like, but it does not hurt to seek more information.
 Then, after all this, you have to decide whether or not you will accept.
 Hopefully your interactions with the programs will help you in this decision!

 # Conclusion

+A lot of work goes into finding good-fit research opportunities.
+I know it can seem overwhelming (and truth be told, sometimes it is).
+But the process is a great opportunity to reflect on yourself, your interests, what you want in a career, and to build relationships with your professors and academic advisors.

+One of my favorite quotes is from Ze Frank, "Let me not think of my work only as a stepping stone to something else, and if it is, let me become fascinated with the shape of the stone."
+Be fascinated with the shape of this stone. **You got this.**

 # Good Luck!